yohan546/blackjack_pro_javascript/README.md

 # Blackjack Pro

 ## Background and Overview
-Blackjack Pro is a blackjack Ssmulator to help practice your skills and profit from your next visit to a casino!
+Blackjack Pro is a blackjack Simulator to help practice your skills and profit from your next visit to a casino!
 Play against the dealer to see how well or bad you would do at a casino.

 ## Functionality and MVP's